jpegleg/wormsign/README.md

 The signing key is encrypted after generation and left as ciphertext on the disk.
 When signing, wormsign reads the ciphertext and decrypts the signing key in RAM only.

-<b>If an invalid password to decrypt the signing key is supplied while attempting to sign, wormsign will create a signature with the key ciphertext as the signing key, but that signature will not match the public key and verifications fail.</b>
+<b>If an invalid password to decrypt the signing key is supplied while attempting to sign, wormsign will create a signature with the key ciphertext as the signing key, but that signature will not match the public key and verifications then fail.</b>

 ## TOML config file